Quantamyt/Oxygen/README.md

 # Oxygen
 A New Minecraft Optimizer mod.
-Sodium on drugs
+Basically sodium on drugs

+Made for use in **Fluid Client**